pnp/sp-dev-fx-webparts/samples/angular-msgraph/README.md

 ## Support

+We do not support samples, but we do use GitHub to track issues and constantly want to improve these samples.

 If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=angular-msgraph&authors=@davidhartman&title=angular-msgraph%20-%20).

 For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=angular-msgraph&authors=@davidhartman&title=angular-msgraph%20-%20).